The Truth About Optimizing Google My Business for Small Biz

 It’s a quiet but powerful shift.
 Your profile stops sitting there and starts working for you.

-Proof That Consistency Pays Off
+Proof that Consistency Pays Off

 Take the two plumbers, for example.
 Same start date.
 Same market.